Engaging, project-based learning produces intellectually curious and high achieving young adults!

 - Recognized increasingly as a destination school, attracting families from across the country

-- A 22-acre wooded campus brimming with learning opportunities nestled on the shores of Cedar Lake and Grand Traverse Bay
+- A 22-acre wooded campus brimming with learning opportunities nestled on the shores of both Cedar Lake and Grand Traverse Bay

 - Many opportunities for parental involvement including an active parents’ association, community building activities, and adult education